 A job sharing proposal must be presented to an excluded manager for consideration.
-Job sharing proposals must include details as outlined in the mandatory procedures section of this policy.
+Job sharing proposals must include details as outlined in the mandatory procedures section of this document.

 Approval of the job sharing proposal is at the discretion of the excluded manager.
-See Guidelines for suggested areas of consideration when reviewing job sharing proposals.